vanadium-archive/playground/go/src/playground/README.md

 The server should now be running at http://localhost:8181 and responding to compile requests at http://localhost:8181/compile.

-Add `?pgaddr=//localhost:8181` to any playground page to make the client talk to your server.
+Add `?pgaddr=http://localhost:8181` to any playground page on localhost to make the client talk to your server.
 Add `?debug=1` to see debug info from the builder.

 TODO: storage